-Interested persons or organizations are invited to participate in this rulemaking by submitting written views, opinions, recommendations, and/or data.
-Comments are invited on any topic related to this proposed rule.
+On July 2, 2013, the Administrator of the WTC Health Program published a notice of proposed rulemaking (78 FR 39670) proposing to add prostate cancer (malignant neoplasm of the prostate) to the List of WTC-Related Health Conditions.
+The Administrator invited interested persons or organizations to participate in this rulemaking by submitting written views, opinions, recommendations, and/or data.
+Comments were invited on any topic related to the proposed rule.